-MBA 509 Marketing Strategies (3) and Planning
+MBA 509 Product Strategies, (3) Customer Relationship Management, and Outbound Logistics

-The purpose of the course is to provide an understanding of customers in the marketplace and the constant dynamics of market change.
+The purpose of this course is to provide an understanding of customers in the marketplace and the constant dynamics of market change.
 Prerequisite: graduate standing.

-MBA 511 Production and (3) Operations Management
+MBA 511 Operations Management (3) and Strategy